Customer service software company

 Zendesk’s Neighbor Foundation Programme

-Apart from expanding its business activities in Singapore, Zendesk is also stepping up its Corporate Social Responsibility (CSR) efforts, with the launch of its Neighbor Foundation in the region.
+Apart from expanding its business activities in Singapore, Zendesk is also stepping up its Corporate Social Responsibility (CSR) efforts, with the launch of its Neighbor Foundation

 Modeled after its CSR program at its San Francisco headquarters, the Singapore community volunteer hour commitments will focus on charities that promote workforce development and technical literacy, and improve education and professional development for underserved youth.